Quantum Noise Reduction in the Space-based Gravitational Wave Antenna DECIGO Using Optical Springs and Homodyne Detection scheme: Conclusion

 \section{Conclusion}

-To improve the sensitivity of DESIGO, the use of optical springs and a homodyne detection scheme are considered.
+To improve the sensitivity of DECIGO, the use of optical springs and a homodyne detection scheme are considered.
 The optimal sensitivities are calculated in the presence of diffraction losses and acceleration noises.
+This is made possible by a recently developed framework that consistently incorporates diffraction-induced quantum state mixing in long-baseline cavities, which was not treated consistently in previous analyses.
 A rigorous treatment of quantum noise is adopted in the presence of diffraction losses in the arm cavities.
 Furthermore, the optimal design parameters are estimated using SNR towards primordial gravitational waves as a metric.

 As a result, we have found that, in the presence of acceleration noise of level ($\varepsilon=10^{-\frac{1}{2}}$), which is part of DECIGO's default design - the sensitivity can be improved by approximately a factor of $1.5$ by employing an optical spring and a homodyne detection scheme.
-Furthermore, if $\varepsilon$ can be reduced to $10^{-2}$, an SNR of $33.4$ can be achieved.
+Furthermore, if $\varepsilon$ can be reduced to $10^{-2}$, an SNR of $33.4$ can be achieved, which is lower than the SNR of $79.6$ obtained in previous studies of an idealized quantum locking scheme with optical springs and homodyne detection under the assumption of negligible acceleration noise.
+Here, the SNR values are calculated assuming a primordial gravitational-wave energy density of ${\Omega}_{\mathrm{GW}} = 10^{-16}$, consistent with current CMB constraints.
 However, it should be noted that forming a very deep and sharp dip in the sensitivity curve is not suitable for achieving DECIGO's broader scientific objectives, and could potentially lead to reduced sensitivity due to other limiting technical noise sources, such thermal noise from residual gas.

 Therefore, when these issues are comprehensively addressed, the optimized sensitivity corresponds to an SNR of about $8.18$ at $\varepsilon = 10^{-1}$.
 Although this represents an improvement over the configuration without detuned arm cavities, it remains insufficient to observe primordial gravitational waves.
 To ensure more reliable detection, it is therefore important to combine this approach with techniques that are not affected by diffraction losses, such as optical-spring quantum locking.